!! Stop Press !!

-This proposal makes a mockery of the OCP.
-If approved, it would signal the end of James Bay as we know it.
+The declined proposal made a mockery of the OCP.
+If approved, it would have signaled the end of James Bay as we know it.

-The latest plans are even more outlandish than the previous proposal which was rejected by Council in December, 2024.
+The declined proposal was even more outlandish than the earlier proposal rejected by Council in December, 2024.

-This proposal is for a 6 storey building, dwarfing neighbouring properties, which the OCP bylaws state requires a 36m street frontage (vs the 17.5m lot frontage).
+This proposal was for a 5-1/2 (6 floors) storey building, dwarfing neighbouring properties, which the City bylaws state requires a 30m street frontage (vs the 17.5m lot available frontage).

 • Side setbacks: 9m required; 1.55m requested